EddyerDevv/LinkSlice/README.md

-# LinkSnip - The Link Shortener
+# LinkSlice - The Link Shortener

 - A link shortener using TailwindCSS and NextJS